-DPM provides short-term backup to disk by saving data to the DPM storage pool.
-The storage pool is the set of disk on which the DPM server stores the replicas and recovery points for the protected data.
-Before you can start protecting data using disk storage, you must add at least one disk to the storage pools.
+Data Protection Manager (DPM) provides short-term backup to disk by saving data to the DPM storage pool.
+The storage pool is the set of disks on which the DPM server stores the replicas and recovery points for the protected data.
+Before you can start protecting data by using disk storage, you must add at least one disk to the storage pool.

-The storage pool is a set of disks DPM can use any of the following for the storage pool:
+The storage pool may consist of any of the following resources:

 Direct attached storage (DAS)

 The DPM server must have at least two disks installed: one dedicated to the operating system and DPM installation files; and one dedicated to the storage pool.
 In the context of DPM, “disk” is defined as any disk device that’s manifested as a disk in the Windows Disk Management tool.
 DPM does not add any disk containing startup files, system files, or any component of the DPM installation to the storage pool.

 Disks added to the storage pool should not have any partitions.
 To prepare disks for data protection, DPM will convert the disks to Dynamic.

 The storage pool supports most disk types, including these:

 Both the master boot record (MBR) and GUID partition table (GPT) partition styles are supported.
 We strongly recommend that you use GPT disks for the DPM storage pool as GPT disks provide additional flexibility of extending the disk size.

 If you use a SAN for the storage pool, we recommend that you create a separate zone for the disk and tape used on DPM.
 Do not mix the devices in a single zone.